|Search the Color of Art Pigment Database

 The Second Column is the CI or Historical common name: The pigments common name is usually the same common name that is described in the official Color Index.
 If that name is not available, It may be the commonly excepted historical name, chemical name, or the name given it by the first manufacturer or inventor.

-The historic, common usage and manufacturing name column: There are many different and confusing names given to pigments.
-The multitude of different names can be due to many factors.
+The historic, common usage and manufacturing name column: There are many different and confusing names given to pigments and the paints made from them.
+This multitude of different names can be due to many factors.
 The pigment names in this column are not intended to be an indorsement of acceptable use, but only to list the names that a pigment has been called by at one time or another.
 This is often due to marketing decisions, regional and international language differences and historical variations in common usage.
-This multitude of different names for the same pigment can be confusing, especially when different pigments may be marketed under the same name by different companies.
+All these different names for the same pigment or paints made from them can be confusing, especially when different pigments may be marketed under the same name by different companies.
 This confusion is precisely why the Color Index was developed, and is one of the reasons it is wise to check the label for the Color Index Names to find the actual pigment being used.

 The codes next to a particular name indicate the manufacturer(s) or supplier(s) that have used that name for the that pigment, or a paint made from it.
 Refer to the key for a full explanation of these abbreviations.
 Only manufacturers that adhere to ASTM standards will be included.
 I have tried to include most of the better known retail brands of pigment suppliers and paint makers, but adding all the pigment manufacturers in the world would be an almost impossible task and of little use for the artist.
 Some well known, and apparently highly rated, artist grade paint makers do not conform to accepted ATSM standards and do not list the actual pigments on the paint label or any of their available color charts.
 These manufactures will not be included in this database because there is no way to know what pigment is used, and to be frank, if they refuse to put the pigment name on the label, they are, more likely than not, mixing 2 or more different pigments and/or substituting other cheaper pigments for what the marketing name may imply.